Zheren1999/Zheren1999/Projects.md

 I employed Newton‘s method to determine the root of the Hopf equation.
 I utilized two numerical methods (Lax-Friedrichs and MacCormack schemes) to solve the equation with an initial exponential condition function

 **Result:**
-GitHub repository of my work can be found here:
+GitHub repository of my work can be found [here] (https://github.com/Zheren1999/investigation-of-the-Hopf-equation-)